 Transition Deal Provokes Outrage in Fishing Industry

-In March 2018 David Davis, the UK Secretary of State for Exiting the European Union and Michel Barnier, the EU’s Chief Brexit Negotiator announced that the UK and the EU had agreed a Brexit transition deal.
+In March 2018 David Davis, then the UK Secretary of State for Exiting the European Union, and Michel Barnier, the EU’s Chief Brexit Negotiator announced that the UK and the EU had agreed a Brexit transition deal.
 This would be a period of twenty-one months between Britain leaving the EU in March 2019 and December 2020 during which the UK would be able to agree trade deals with non-EU nations in preparation for fully leaving the EU.
 In return the UK government made concessions on the rights of EU citizens who arrive in the UK during the transition period and agreed that Northern Ireland would be able to stay in the EU’s Customs Union when the rest of the UK leaves the EU if no other solution to the Irish border problem had been found.
 However, the biggest concession the UK made was on fisheries.
 Despite the talk by many high profile politicians of the UK leaving the Common Fisheries Policy on the day of Brexit in March 2019 the transition deal which was struck kept the UK following EU Common Fisheries Rules until at least the end of the transition phase in December 2020.
 The UK will be consulted on changes to fisheries rules and quotas during this period, but will say or influence to change anything.

 The UK fishing industry reacted with fury to this, with Bertie Armstrong, the chief executive of the Scottish Fisherman’s Federation, saying that the transitional deal meant that the UK fishing industry would be at the “whim and largesse of the EU for another two years” and demanded a “cast iron guarantee” that the UK would regain full control of its fisheries after the transitional phase was over.
 Michael Gove – who had talked up Britain’s prospects of taking back control of fishing stocks during the transition period – called the deal “sub-optimal” and Nigel Farage said that the he did not believe that the government had the “guts or the strength to stand up and take back our territorial waters.”
 He also took part in a protest on a fishing boat on the Thames outside Parliament where dead haddock were thrown into the river in protest at the transition deal.
 However, the reaction of the thirteen Scottish Conservative MPs along with one DUP MP and Ruth Davidson was much more worrying for the government.
 They likened the transitional deal to “drink[ing] a pint of cold sick” and warned that they would be prepared to vote down any deal which did not return full control of British fishing waters to UK fishermen.
 Alastair Carmichael, the Liberal Democrat MP for Orkney and Shetland, said that the mood in fishing communities was one of “palpable anger” following the announcement of the transitional deal.